Business Compliance10 min read30 April 2026

 Depending on your company's status, you will either:

-• File financial statements with ACRA (most companies), OR
+• File financial statements with ACRA, or

 Small Company Exemption (Financial Statements)